The Rolling who?

-Then I meet the extraordinary Angie.
+Then I meet Angie.
 Both a group and a person, they are an Anglo-French pop band sponsored, so I understand, by a millionaire rubber band manufacturer and fronted by the eponymous Angie Oget.
-Thanks to the global demand for rubber bands, their living standards are totally non-commensurate with their skills – they don’t know much about art but they know what they like, and at which temperature.
-I end up living in their splendid four-storey house in suburban Paris, from whence we occasionally venture forth into the studio for a little light overdubbing before the evening’s entertainment begins.
-Recording is peripheral to the finer things in life, which are pursued with full gusto, and I am a fully paid-up member of this society at this time.
+Thanks to the global demand for rubber bands, their living standards are totally non-commensurate with their skills – they don’t know much about art but they know what they like, and how finely chopped it should be.
+Eventually I end up living in their splendid four-storey house in Anthony, south of the Peripherique, from whence we occasionally venture forth into the studio for a little light overdubbing before the evening’s entertainment begins.
+Recording is peripheral to the finer things in life, which are pursued with full gusto.

 I arrange for my pal Chris Gent (also included in Radio Stars activities and later a Blue Meanie) to come over from England to play sax and partake of the pleasures that are available to Angie (the band), which he successfully does, in more ways than one.
 Another future Radio Star and one-time ELO cellist Hugh McDowell also becomes part of the Anthony gang, and much fun is had.

 During the recordings, a retainer sits hunched over a table in the corner, working away with an American Express card.
 He frequently walks up and down the line of musicians with a long silver tray, encouraging anyone to indulge who feels so inclined.
 He wears big holes in the soles of his shoes during the course of the session.
 Charlie Watts eyes Jerry Hall.
 ‘Get yer own Texan model!’, shouts Jagger.
-Charlie refuses the silver tray, content instead to chug on a bottle next to his kit.
-I realise the session is over when, during the last-chord-thrash ending beloved of r’n’b groups, Watts slides slowly off his drum stool onto the floor whilst keeping the groove going until the final flail.
+Charlie refuses the silver tray, content instead to chug on a JD bottle next to his kit.
+I realise the session is over when, during the last-chord-thrash ending beloved of r’n’b groups, Watts slides slowly off his drum stool onto the floor.
+He keeps the groove going until his final flail.

 “The Rolling Stones have been rocking along with a new bass player.
 Former Radio Stars bass man Martin Gordon went to see the Stones at a Paris recording studio and ended up playing with the rock giants.
 The 23-year-old guitarist is a great Stones fan and could not believe his luck.
 Martin said, “Basically I went along to snaffle some of their booze and we got friendly.”
 But then things turned lucky for Martin.
 “Bill Wyman didn’t turn up one night when I was there’, Martin said.
 “Jagger had this new song he wanted to record and he asked me to play with them.”